sanyuan0704/island.js/docs/en/guide/doc-page.md

 # Doc Page

-The Island.js default theme has an built-in doc page.You can configure these part of it by the following ways:
+The Island.js default theme has an built-in doc page.You can configure the its components by the following ways:

 ## Sidebar

-Refer to the left sidebar.You can configure the sidebar in the frontmatter of the body page:
+Refer to the left sidebar.You can configure the sidebar in the front matter of the body page:

 ```md
 ---